-The Brave and the Bold was a comic series that ran between 1955 and1983 which paired various superheroes in one-shot adventures, then in 2008 the Cartoon Network took this team-up formula and brought to it television in a more comedic format yet unfortunately it only lasted two seasons, but lucky for us the cancellation of that show was not the end as the greatest team-up was you to happen, Scooby-Doo & Batman: The Brave and the Bold!
+The Brave and the Bold was a comic series that ran between 1955 and 1983 and paired various superheroes in one-shot adventures, then in 2008 the Cartoon Network took this team-up formula and brought to it television in a more comedic format yet, unfortunately, it only lasted two seasons, but lucky for us the cancellation of that show was not the end as the greatest team-up was you to happen, Scooby-Doo & Batman: The Brave and the Bold!

-That the world of Scooby-Doo and the world of Batman and The Brave and the Bold works so well together is a testament to how much director Jake Castorena and writers Paul Giacoppo and James Tucker must love these characters as one could consider this seventy-five minute movie to basically be a love letter to both Scooby-Doo and Batman.
-The voice cast is full of old and new talent, all doing a fantastic jobs here, but I must give a special shout out to Aquaman (John DiMaggio) who was my favorite recurring character in Batman: The Brave and the Bold cartoon and once again he steals any scene he is in.
+That the world of Scooby-Doo and the world of Batman and The Brave and the Bold work so well together is a testament to how much director Jake Castorena and writers Paul Giacoppo and James Tucker must love these characters as one could consider this seventy-five-minute movie to basically be a “love letter” to both Scooby-Doo and Batman.
+The voice cast is full of old and new talent, all doing a fantastic job here, but I must give a special shout-out to Aquaman (John DiMaggio) who was my favourite recurring character in Batman: The Brave and the Bold cartoon and once again he steals any scene he is in.

-If you are a fan of either Scooby-Doo or the animated Batman shows I can’t recommend this movie enough as I laughed out loud and even clapped my hands like a giddy school boy at times, not something I’m prone to do while watching a movie, but by god was this thing fun.
-You could almost play a drinking game of spot the references or obscure villain if one were so inclined.
-So rent, buy or steal…well don’t steal because then Batman would be on your case, and enter the technicolor streets of Gotham City as everyone’s favorite crime fighting dog and his friends team-up with some of DC’s greatest heroes.
+If you are a fan of either Scooby-Doo or the animated Batman shows I can’t recommend this movie enough as I laughed out loud and even clapped my hands like a giddy schoolboy at times, not something I’m prone to do while watching a movie, but by god was this thing fun.
+You could almost play a drinking game of spot the references or obscure villains if one were so inclined.
+So rent, buy or steal…well don’t steal because then Batman would be on your case, and enter the technicolour streets of Gotham City as everyone’s favourite crime-fighting dog and his friends team up with some of DC’s greatest heroes.